 Mike Perez, Athletic Director: Mr. Perez will be moving up to the high school to be Conservatory Green Campus Athletic Director.
 For the last 2 years Mr. Perez has been the PE teacher at the middle school.
 Mr. Perez will split time next year at the middle school and the high school.
 Mr. Perez attended the University of Jamestown on a basketball scholarship and earned a degree in Physical Education as well as Health and Fitness Administration.
 He has been teaching for 8 years all in Denver.
 He has taught every grade level from Kindergarten to juniors in high school.
 He is excited for the challenge and opportunity to bring a great Athletics program to CG High School.

-Nichole MacVittie, Special Education Coordinator: Mrs. MacVittie will join the CGHS team as the Special Education Coordinator.
+Nichole MacVittie, Director of Curriculum and Instruction - Intervention: Mrs. MacVittie will join the CGHS team as the Special Education Coordinator.
 She has taught students in grades 6-8 in Atlanta, GA, as well as undergraduate college students in Virginia.
 She earned a B.S. in Business at Virginia Tech, a M.Ed. in Behavioral/Learning Disabilities at Georgia State University, and is currently finishing a Ph.D. in Education at George Mason University.
 Mrs. MacVittie is beyond excited to move to Denver to be a part of the CGHS family.
 She enjoys learning new things, reading, outdoor adventures with her pup, and trying new food!

-Alexandra Medrano, 9th Grade Spanish and Spanish for Native Speakers Teacher: Maestra Medrano will join the Hornets staff as a Spanish 1 and Spanish 1 for Native Speakers teacher.
+Alexandra Medrano, English Language Development Teacher Leader: Maestra Medrano will join the Hornets staff as English Language Development Teacher Leader.
 She has taught high school Spanish, both in second language and heritage language settings.
 Mstra.
 Medrano graduated with her undergraduate degree in Political Science and Spanish from the University of San Diego.
 She is currently pursuing a Master's degree from the University of Colorado, Boulder in Educational Equity & Cultural Diversity: Culturally and Linguistically Diverse Education.
 She looks forward to sharing her experiences in diverse cultures as a result of being bilingual and passion for Latino culture.
 In her free time, la maestra enjoys being outdoors, running, playing soccer and hanging out with her dog.
 She is excited to meet all of her future Hornets!

-Nate Reaven, 9th Grade Composition Teacher: Mr. Reaven will be moving up with the class of 2021 to teach 9th grade Composition!
-This will be Mr. Reaven's 7th year in the DSST network, and third campus.
+Nate Reaven, Dean of Students: Mr. Reaven will be the Dean of Students for our Prep Academy (9th and 10th Grade)!
+This will be Mr. Reaven's 9th year in the DSST network, and third campus.
 After spending the last three years at Conservatory Green Middle School, Mr. Reaven can't wait to move up to the wonderful world of high school!
 Mr. Reaven is a Denver native, who attended the University of Colorado at Boulder where he earned an English degree, and certificates in both Education and Leadership.
 He is excited to share his passion for reading and writing with a group of students that he knows and adores.
 In his free time, he enjoys reading, camping, traveling, and skiing.

-Kelly Meeder, 9th Grade Humanities Teacher: Ms. Meeder will be joining the Hornets as a 9th Grade Humanities teacher.
+Kelly Meeder, Coordinator of College Success - Internships: Ms. Meeder will be joining the Hornets as the Coordinator of College Success - Internships.
 She started teaching in Baltimore, MD in various grade levels including PreK, 1st grade, and 7th grade.
 Most recently, she completed her first year as a DSST teacher as the 8th grade reading teacher at Conservatory Green MS. She is extremely excited to continue to work with the AMAZING class of 2021 and sharing her love of reading and learning with each of her students!
 In her free time, she enjoys traveling, being in the outdoors, and spending time with family and friends.

-Kyla Taylor, 10th Grade Chemistry: Ms. Taylor will join the Hornet's Nest next year as a 10th Grade Chemistry teacher.
+Kyla Taylor, Chemistry & Biology Teacher: Ms. Taylor will join the Hornet's Nest next year as the Chemistry & Biology Teacher.
 Ms. Taylor earned her undergraduate degree in Cellular Biology and Chemistry from Western State Colorado University in Gunnison (Go Mountaineers!), and is currently working toward a graduate degree in Education and Teacher Leadership.
 She cannot wait to meet her students at Conservatory Green and share her passion for science with them!
 In her free time, she enjoys reading, traveling, spending time with her friends and family, and hiking in the mountains with her German Shepherd, Lola!

-Meriwether Joyner, 10th Grade World Literature: Ms. Joyner will join the Conservatory Green family as a 10th grade English teacher.
+Meriwether Joyner, World Literature and AP Language & Composition: Ms. Joyner will join the Conservatory Green family as a 10th grade English teacher.
 She has spent the last four years teaching 9-12th grade English and Creative Writing in Nashville, Tennessee.
 As an outdoors-enthusiast, she can't wait to move to Colorado.
 She is a Tiger at heart, as she graduated from Clemson University, but is excited to become a Hornet this upcoming school year!
 She is eager to meet her new students and to start diving into great literature together!

 McClellan Walcott, Director of Curriculum and Instruction: Ms. Walcott will be joining the Conservatory Green High School team as the Director of Curriculum and Instruction in the 2018-2019 school year.
 Originally from Alabama, she taught high school math for four years before attending grad school to earn her Masters of Education in Language and Literacy.
 She moved to Denver in 2015 to become a Math Fellow Coordinator in Montbello, where she has worked for the past three years.
 Ms. Walcott is excited to join the CGHS staff in year 2 to support teachers in continuing to grow in their practice!
 In her free time, she enjoys running, reading, cooking, and planning her wedding--coming soon in March 2019!

-Jack Walsh, High School Special Education: Mr. Walsh will join CGHS as a special education teacher in the fall.
+Jack Walsh, Special Education Teacher: Mr. Walsh will join CGHS as a special education teacher in the fall.
 He graduated from the University of Colorado Boulder with a degree in International Affairs in 2016.
 After graduating, he served 2 years in AmeriCorps with City Year Denver at College View Elementary School and Skinner Middle School.
 Outside the classroom, Mr. Walsh enjoys watching and playing sports, heading up to the mountains, and the Lord of the Rings novels.

 Katherine Johnson, MIS Center Program Lead: Ms. Johnson is joining Conservatory Green High School as a first year teacher.
 She earned her undergraduate degree in moderate to intensive special education at The Ohio State University.
 She is incredibly excited to join the team as the Multi- Intensive Severe Center Program Lead and collaborate with the general education teachers to best support the students at Conservatory Green.
 Originally from Cleveland, she is new to the Denver area.
 In her spare time, she enjoys spending time with friends and family, skiing, snowboarding, hiking and practicing yoga!